 Once all food was placed onto the hot stones, they’d cover the entire thing with banana leaves to seal the ‘oven’ and let it simmer for two hours.

-This method of cooking is still very present in the villages and around for more than 3,000 years.
+This method of cooking has been present in the villages and around for more than 3,000 years.
 I definitely recommend trying to experience the making of it – one of the best things to see and do in Samoa.

-And let me tell you, the food turned out delicious – literally one of the best meals I ever had.
+And let me tell you, the food turned out delicious – literally one of the best meals I’ve ever had.
 This is just a must-see on your Samoa itinerary!

 Papapapaitai Falls